segmentio/action-destinations/README.md

 export const bulkUpsertExternalId: InputField = {
   // other properties skipped for brevity ...
   depends_on: {
-    match: 'all', // match is optional, and if left undefiend will default to matching all conditions
+    match: 'all', // match is optional and can be either 'any' or 'all'.
+If left undefiend it defaults to matching all conditions.
     conditions: [
       {
         fieldKey: 'operation', // field keys must match some other field in the same action